labex-labs/open-source-labs/css/30-seconds-of-css/lab-triangle/intro.md

 # Introduction

-In this lab, we will be exploring the basics of CSS programming.
-The lab is designed to help you gain a fundamental understanding of CSS and its role in web development.
-You will learn how to use CSS to style and format HTML documents, create layouts, and add visual effects to web pages.
+In this lab, we will explore the fundamentals of CSS programming.
+This lab is designed to help beginners get started with CSS and learn how to use it to create beautiful and responsive web pages.
+Throughout the lab, we will cover various topics such as selectors, properties, and values, and provide hands-on exercises to reinforce the concepts.